SongBook iOS 5.10.1 Your lyrics and chords on iPhone, iPad, and iPod touch

 Metronome

 SongBook features a built-in metronome.
 You can configure whether you want an audible tick or a flash of the upper toolbar (or upper part of the screen) or both in Settings.
 Use the Save button to save the current metronome speed (in ticks/beats per minute, as {metronome: } directive) in the song.
-This is a separate setting from the song auto-scroll speed because the latter depends on screen size and orientation.
 Use the Play button at the right to switch to auto-scroll (and vice versa).

 If the song contains a {time: 3/4} directive or similar, the metronome will sound with an up-time beat, and the number will also be used for count-in.